etianen/django-require/README.md

 Support and announcements
 -------------------------

-Legacy downloads and bug reporting can be found at the [main project website][].
+Downloads and bug tracking can be found at the [main project website][].

 [main project website]: http://github.com/etianen/django-require
     "django-require on GitHub"